 An animal encounter barn offers kids an opportunity to see farm animals up close.
 Goats, sheep, calves, and other baby animals roam freely and children are often able to pet them.
 The grounds of Conner Prairie also offers chances to view horses, hogs, cattle, sheep, and goats often doing the jobs they would have done in the 1800s.

-Check out the event calendars at these locations for new and fun animal-lover experiences.
+Check out the event calendars at these locations for new and fun animal-encounters and experiences.

 Indiana State Fair Grounds